-- Publications and internet sites marketed toward Judiasm (e.g., KTAV Publishing House, Jewish Professionals Network)
+- Publications and Internet sites marketed toward African Americans (e.g., Ebony, Essence)

 - Museums and galleries

-- Work for campus publications such as newspapers, radio stations, magazines, or department/program newsletters.
+- Write for campus publications such as college newspapers, magazines, or department/program newsletters.

-- Volunteer to tutor students in a writing center.
+- Volunteer to assist or tutor students in a writing center.

 - Seek opportunities for recognition and networking through writing contests and freelance writing submissions.